saucelabs/saucectl-imagerunner-example/webdriverio-desktop-browser/README.md

 ![running example](../assets/webdriverio-example.gif)

-Keep in mind that this recording might not fully represent actual execution due to possible changes in our solutions.
+Disclaimer: recording above has been shortened in order to optimize your viewing experience.
+Actual output may vary depending on changes in our solutions.

 ## How do I customize this example?